iptch/trend-radar/README.md

    - `security`
    - `integration`
    - `dx`
-4. A short description of the trend.

-Any text it ideally put into quotes.
+Any text is ideally put into quotes.
 This avoids issues where the text contains a comma and is thus interpreted in a different manner by the CSV parser.

-Once you have added a trend, you can generate SVGs.
-Note that the order of the trends in the CSV have no effect.
+Once you have added a trend, you can generate images.
+Note that the order of the trends in the CSV has no effect.

+There is no need to generate the images yourself.
+A [GitHub workflow](./.github/workflows/generate-img.yml) will generate a new image when changes are done to the repository.